The University of Wisconsin Press

 “A classic. . . .
 No American should be able to read [this book] without weeping at his country’s arrogance.”

 During the Vietnam War the United States government waged a massive, secret air war in neighboring Laos.
 Fred Branfman, an educational advisor living in Laos at the time, interviewed over 1,000 Laotian survivors.
 Shocked by what he heard and saw, he urged them to record their experiences in essays, poems, and pictures.
 Voices from the Plain of Jars was the result of that effort.

 When first published in 1972, this book was instrumental in exposing the bombing.
 In this expanded edition, Branfman follows the story forward in time, describing the hardships that Laotians faced after the war when they returned to find their farm fields littered with cluster munitions—explosives that continue to maim and kill today.

-Fred Branfman is a writer and activist on issues of peace and climate change who lives in Santa Barbara, California, and in Budapest.
+Fred Branfman (1942–2014) was a writer and activist on issues of peace and climate change who lived in Santa Barbara, California, and in Budapest.